A36 Steel Plate

 A36 steel general information

-The A36 carbon steel specification was first issued in 1960.
+The A36 steel specification was first issued in 1960.
 Today, engineers specify ASTM A36 for more structural steel fabrications than any other type of plate.
-Consequently, A36 plate is the most purchased hot-roll steel plate in the world and the least expensive of the commercial carbon steels.
-The heat ability of A36 creates very good welding properties, and the 36 ksi yield strength makes A36 acceptable for most applications.
+Consequently, it is the most purchased hot-roll steel plate in the world and the least expensive of the commercial carbon steels.
+The heat ability reates very good welding properties, and the 36 ksi yield strength makes it acceptable for most applications.
 A36 is considered a mild steel due to it’s relatively moderate hardness.

 A-36 is a structural-quality mild carbon steel used in general construction applications including bolted or welded construction of buildings and bridges and common machine parts.

 Common Uses of A36 Steel Plate